typeplate/starter-kit/README.md

 ### &sect; Installation via Bower

 Yup that&rsquo;s right!
 We&rsquo;re in the bower package registry.
-Simply run ``bower install typeplate`` for the CSS, Sass versions and watch the magic happen.
+Simply run ``bower install typeplate-starter-kit`` for the CSS, Sass versions and watch the magic happen.
 This is an example of how to include either the CSS or Sass version in your project.

 **Sass**